 Most healthcare workers will agree that contributing to your nurse retirement plan is the smart thing to do (who doesn’t love a bonus from the hospital).

 Additionally, many financial radio personalities will tell you to max out your 401k and forget it, touting it as the crystal clear path to retirement.
-I tell the healthcare 401k participants I work with the same thing, but I don’t leave it at that.
+I often tell the healthcare 401k participants I work with the same thing, but I don’t leave it at that.

 The problem is that too many of these influencers and those tasked with advising plan participants completely ignore the most important part.